Dteyn/HideDiscordServerTags/README.md

 A simple browser extension to hide Discord’s new server tag badges in the web app.

+NOTE: Only works with Discord in web browser - does not work with standalone app.

 ## Installation

 1. Clone or download the repo.